bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 ### Forums

 * Pseudo-forums of categorical feed bookmark sets where no interaction is required on part of the feed: #directory
-* Ideally, a forum should also act as a mirror (see #mirroring section) and for efficiency, it should intersperse messages based on timestamps (i.e., it could be understood to be a bot who reposts content from members), potentially served as a registry file
+* Ideally, a forum should also act as a mirror (see #mirroring section) and for efficiency, it should intersperse messages based on timestamps (i.e., it could be understood to be a bot who reposts content from members), potentially served as a twtxt registry file
 * Messages are proprietary to their submitter and will get hidden after the member leaves the group (or #feed_deletion ), but the submitter may attribute individual messages to the forum account with a slash command to waive this right.
 At least a minimal amount of time must pass before allowing this.
 * Members should create a separate subaccount to store their answers for each forum they participate in
 * A member may reuse a single subaccount between strongly related forums to facilitate cross-posting